Constructing 3D Rotational Invariance and Equivariance with Symmetric Tensor Networks: Introduction

 \section{Introduction}

 Many scientific problems involve systems with 3D geometric structures, such as molecules and materials.
 For these systems, we can always describe them using 3D coordinates.
 However, physical quantities in the natural world do not depend on any specific coordinate system.
 They exhibit invariance or equivariance under changes of coordinates, such as rotations and translations.
-Therefore, when performing machine learning tasks involving physical quantities, it is advantageous in data efficiency and generalization to incorporate invariance or equivariance into the hypothesis neural networks \cite{geiger2022e3nneuclideanneuralnetworks}.
+Therefore, when performing machine learning tasks involving physical quantities, it is advantageous in data efficiency and generalization to incorporate invariance or equivariance into the neural network hypotheses \citep{geiger2022e3nneuclideanneuralnetworks}.

-Designing the invariant or equivariant operations in the neural networks is crucial step in developing the invariance/equivariance machine learning models.
-For equivariant geometry graph neural networks (EGNN) with vector features, the equivariant operations on vector features are typically vector summation $v_1 + v_2$ \cite{pmlr-v139-satorras21a,pmlr-v139-schutt21a,9711441} and vector product $v_1 \times v_2$ \cite{le2022equivariantgraphattentionnetworks}.
-For EGNN with higher-type (order) spherical tensors features, the equivariant operations most used are the tensor product (TP) operations \cite{thomas2018tensorfieldnetworksrotation,NEURIPS2018_488e4104}.
-In addition, recent works also use the higher-rank Cartesian tensors as the equivariant feature in the message passing, in which the typical equivariant operations used are tensor contraction and summation of tensors \cite{Wang2024}.
+Designing invariant or equivariant functions in neural networks architecture is a crucial step in developing the symmetry-aware machine learning models.
+For instance, in equivariant geometric graph neural networks (GNN) with vector features, the equivariant operations on vector features are typically vector summation $v_1 + v_2$ \citep{pmlr-v139-satorras21a,pmlr-v139-schutt21a,9711441} and vector product $v_1 \times v_2$ \citep{le2022equivariantgraphattentionnetworks}.
+For Tensor Field Network (TFN) with higher-type spherical tensors features, the most commonly used equivariant operations are the tensor product (TP) operations \citep{thomas2018tensorfieldnetworksrotation,NEURIPS2018_488e4104}.
+In addition, recent works also use the higher-rank Cartesian tensors as the equivariant feature in the message passing, in which the typical equivariant operations used are tensor contraction and summation of tensors \citep{Wang2024}.

+Beyond these practically motivated symmetry functions, there is a growing interest in a full characterisation of the group invariant and group equivariant neural networks that can be built for given input and output types.
+Prior theory has made important progress in special cases.
+For Cartesian tensors, work \cite{NEURIPS2021_f1b07759} characterize the $O(n)$ and $SO(n)$ invariant and equivariant functions with vector inputs and outputs; works \cite{gregory2024learningequivarianttensorfunctions} and \cite{10756158} show how to construct $O(n)$ symmetric polynomials of Cartesian tensors.
+Relatedly, work \cite{pmlr-v202-pearce-crump23a} uses the Brauer algebra \citep{brauer1937algebras} to derive $O(n)$ and $SO(n)$ equivariant linear maps between Cartesian tensors.
+On the spherical tensor side, 3D steerable CNNs \citep{NEURIPS2018_488e4104} systematically handle spherical tensor features, but their characterisation is mainly focused on linear maps.
+These results offer valuable theoretical guidance, while leaving open the broader setting of more general rotational symmetric functions.